The national football league draft is an annual event where by the NFL selects eligible college football players into the National Football League.

 A selected few players are selected from professional football leagues like the Canadian Football League and the Arena Football League but most players in these league went to college.

-The national football league draft is a year around event for me and has become a hobble of mines since the early 1980's.
+The national football league draft is a year around event for me and has become a hobby of mines since the early 1980's.

 I start researching and watching whats going with my team the Atlanta Falcons as earlier as December during the NFL regular season.
 The draft was a 2 day event and now 3 day event for me.
 I clear me schedule for those 3 days.